-Start by launching Disk utility.
+Start by launching the Disk utility.
 Go to applications then select utility.

 Under utility, select the volumes you want to repair from the left sidebar, then click the Fist Aid tab at the top of the disk utility window.

-Click on Run from the pop up window that shows up to start a First Aid scan on the volumes you selected.
+Click on Run from the pop-up window that shows up to start a First Aid scan on the volumes you selected.
 In other Mac versions, click on the Repair Disk button.
 Disk utility will repair the storage volume you chose.
-If the disk utility finds issues it cannot repair of the hard disk drive does not appear under disk utility, consider getting help from data recovery experts.
+If the disk utility finds issues it cannot repair if the hard disk drive does not appear under disk utility, consider getting help from data recovery experts.

 The procedure below will guide you to recover lost data files from the APFS volume on Mac.